next-hat/documentation/docs/manuals/nanocl/install/debian.md

 - Most users set up Next Hat’s repositories and install from them, for ease of installation and upgrade tasks.
 This is the recommended approach.

-- Some users download the DEB package and install it manually and manage upgrades completely manually.
+- Some users download the [DEB package][deb_package] and install it manually and manage upgrades completely manually.
 This is useful in situations such as installing Nanocl on air-gapped systems with no access to the internet.

-- You can also install it from [crates.io](https://crates.io/crates/nanocl)

 ### Install using the repository